QuantEcon/lecture-source-py/source/rst/rosen_schooling_model.rst

-Both panels in the above figure show that raising k lowers the effect of a positive demand shock on entry into the engineering profession
+Both panels in the above figure show that raising k lowers the effect of a positive demand shock on entry into the engineering profession.

-Increasing the number of periods of schooling lowers the number of new students in response to a demand shock
+Increasing the number of periods of schooling lowers the number of new students in response to a demand shock.

-This occurs because  with longer required schooling, new students ultimately benefit less from the impact of that shock on wages
+This occurs because  with longer required schooling, new students ultimately benefit less from the impact of that shock on wages.